-If the Umpire calls and signals Wide and the batsmen do not run.
+If the Umpire calls and signals Wide and the batters do not run.

-- Record One (1) in the Wides section of your scoresheet (in the sundries column). - Cross One (1) off the cumulative score (either by a simple diagonal line or, as shown in the example, a 'X' to indicate where the event occurred again, this is useful if you need to check back later). - Record a plus (+) or a cross (x) in the bowler's analysis.
+- Record One (1) in the Wides section of your scoresheet (in the sundries column). - Cross One (1) off the cumulative score (either by a simple diagonal line or, as shown in the example, a 'W' to indicate where the event occurred - again, this is useful if you need to check back later). - Record a 'W' or a plus (+) in the bowler's analysis.
 Again, there are several different ways of recording the Wide in the bowler's analysis and whatever symbol you choose to use for a wide is your personal choice but maintain consistency and make sure your entries are clear.
-(In the example below we have used an 'x' for a wide.)
+(In the example below we have used an 'W' for a wide.)